New Jersey Bus Accident Lawyers

 Who Is Liable for a Bus Accident?

 Determining liability in a bus accident case can be complex, as multiple parties may be responsible for the injuries and damages that result from these serious incidents.
-At Mazie Slater Katz & Freeman, our experienced New Jersey bus accident attorneys thoroughly investigate each case to identify all potentially liable parties and ensure our clients receive maximum compensation for their injuries.
+Below is a list of parties that are commonly held liable for bus accidents:

 - Bus Drivers – The bus driver may be held liable if they operated the vehicle negligently or recklessly.